stefanpejcinoski/AutoBacklight/Readme.md

 crontab -e
 ```

-Add this line to the end of your cron file, replace path-to-script with the path to the autoBacklight folder
+Add this line to the end of your cron file, replace path-to-script with the path to the autoBacklight script

  ```
 * */2 * * * * /usr/bin/python /path-to-script/autoBacklight.py